nicolesplaining/agent-r/README.md

-# CURIS: Self-Reflection for Language Model Agents
+# Self-Reflection for Language Model Agents

 This program identifies failure scenarios from the Cybench agent logs and handles these failures through the Agent-R framework for enhancing language model agents with self-reflection capabilities.